CarletonComputerScienceSociety/website/content/volunteer/_index.md

 For those who want to contribute without a firm commitment, these oppurtunities are perfect.

-### 🎨 Graphic & Poster Feedback
+### 🎨 Graphic & Poster Contributor

-Assist in the creation and refinement of graphics, posters, and other visual materials by providing your creative input and suggestions inside our Discord workspace.
+Provide creative input and suggestions inside our Discord workspace to those creating graphics, posters, and other visual materials.

-### 🎉 Event & Service Logistic Feedback
+### 🎉 Event & Service Logistics Contributor

-Help us organize successful events and services by offering feedback on logistics proposals within our Discord workspace.
+Share your feedback and suggestions on logistics proposals in our Discord workspace to help us organize successful events and services.

-### 💻 Development: Questions Repository Scripting
+### 💻 Development: Questions Repository Contributor

 Contribute to the [Computer Science Question Repository](https://questions.carletoncomputerscience.ca/comp2804), a project that helps students practice previous midterm and exam questions from Carleton computer science courses.
 It's a great way to make your first open-source contribution!
 Check out the [contributing guide](https://github.com/CarletonComputerScienceSociety/questions) to get started.